coderefinery/installation/content/vscode.md

   [Using Git source control in VS Code](https://code.visualstudio.com/docs/sourcecontrol/overview).
 - [VSCodium](https://vscodium.com/) is the same software without Microsoft tracking.
+- Windows (and any operating system that has the option): when installing, select the option "Add to PATH" (this is default).

 ```{figure} img/vscode.png
 :alt: Screenshot of configuration options when setting up Visual Studio Code